AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * To improve performance, the hidden=false condition is moved from JCR query to QueryBuilder evaluator.
 To verify that a hidden predicate is working after the change, Adobe Experience Manager checks that any hidden folder is not displayed on the interface (NPR-36291).

+* Accessibility enhancements in [!DNL Experience Manager] Sites.

+* Ability to restore deleted pages and tree on an [!DNL Experience Manager Sites] page.

-* Support for a new user to refresh the access token using a refresh token.
+* Support for a new user to refresh the access token using a refresh token for mailer configuration service.

-* Support for SMTP XOAUTH2 mechanism.
+* Support for SMTP XOAUTH2 mechanism for mailer configuration service.

 * Occurrences of names related to Hong Kong, Macau, and Taiwan are updated as per new naming conventions for Chinese locales and regions (CQ-4308974).

-* Configuration is added to lowercase the email ID in API response from Adobe Experience Manager (CQ-4317704).
+* An option to add the email ID in lowercase in API response from Adobe Experience Manager (CQ-4317704).

 * When browsing assets in Column view, a visual indicator displays the approved or rejected status of each asset (CQ-4316924).